moosefs/moosefs-csi/README.md

         * `0.9.4-3.0.117` – for plugin version 0.9.4 and MooseFS Community 3.0.117
         * `0.9.4-4.44.4-pro` – for plugin version 0.9.4 and MooseFS Pro 4.44.4

-      You can find the list of available image versions at: \
+      You can find a complete list of available images at: \
       https://registry.moosefs.com/v2/moosefs-csi-plugin/tags/list.

       **Note there are two occurrences of `csi-moosefs-plugin` in `csi-moosefs.yaml` file and it is necessary to update the image version in both places of the file.**